rosalindfranklininstitute/rsecon25-observability-primer/README.md

 Most computational workloads can benefit from at least a basic level of observability, and you can always start with a simple approach as we'll soon see.
 However, the benefits of observability increase when any of the following factors apply:

 - Complexity - in general, more complex systems have more ways they can go wrong, and are harder and more costly (time and/or financial cost) to debug when they do
-- Remote workloads - i.e. software running on remote servers, cloud, or high-performance compute (HPC) clusters, since these workloads are often running for a long time, often have differences from development environments, and may encounter issues that are difficult to reproduce without sufficient context
+- Remote workloads - i.e. software running on remote servers, cloud, high-performance compute (HPC) clusters or distributed systems, since these workloads are often running for a long time, can have differences from development environments, and may encounter issues that are difficult to reproduce without sufficient context
 - High reliability/assurance environments - if there's a need for high uptime, security, or (in scientific contexts) reproducibility, being able to both spot potential issues early, and have audit capabilities when things go wrong, is valuable

 ## What types of workload can benefit from observability?